 At First Parish, music stirs our souls.

-The musical selection at First Parish includes many hymns from the Unitarian Universalist and other faith traditions; dazzling classical pieces written by the likes of Bach, Beethoven, and Mozart, performed on the organ by Littlefield; ceremonial chants, work songs, or call-and-response songs from a diverse array of global cultures; and occasionally more contemporary popular songs, often folk tunes tied to our social justice mission from artists such as Pete Seeger, Billy Bragg, and Sister Rosetta Tharpe.
+The musical selection at First Parish includes many hymns from the Unitarian Universalist and other faith traditions; dazzling classical pieces written by the likes of Bach, Beethoven, and Mozart, performed on the organ by Powers; ceremonial chants, work songs, or call-and-response songs from a diverse array of global cultures; and occasionally more contemporary popular songs, often folk tunes tied to our social justice mission from artists such as Pete Seeger, Billy Bragg, and Sister Rosetta Tharpe.

 Please consider bringing your unique voice to First Parish and joining our community in the shared ritual of song this Sunday.